 Depending on the chosen consulting field, find ways to connect and network.

-If you’re finance consultant, having contacts with bank employees, investors, insurance agents, bank human resource personnel is good.
+If you’re a finance consultant, having contacts with bank employees, investors, insurance agents, bank human resource personnel is good.

 Launching yourself as an employed consultant calls for additional steps.